shubhammishra-bigdata/project_1/README.md

 By shubham mishra

 # INTRODUCTION
-#This analysis consists of using big data tools to answer questions about datasets from Wikipedia.
+This analysis consists of using big data tools to answer questions about datasets from Wikipedia.
 There are a series of analysis questions, answered using Hive and MapReduce.
 The tools used are determined based on the context for each question.

 # TECHNOLOGY USED
-.
-HDFS
+1.HDFS
-.
-HIVE
+2.HIVE
-.
-MAP REDUCE
+3.MAP REDUCE
-.
-PYTHON
+4.PYTHON
-.
-TEZ
+5.TEZ
-.
-HADOOP
+6.HADOOP

 # PROBLEM STATEMENTS-
 QUESTION 1.